 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Goa is a state in India and it’s India’s top beach destination.
-However, when I started looking into where to visit in Goa, it was harder than I thought!
+Goa is India’s top beach destination.
+However, when I started looking into where to visit in Goa, it was harder than I thought, especially when looking for the best beaches in Goa for foreigners to visit!

 It’s not as easy as saying ‘I’m going to Goa’ because Goa is HUGE and there are 48 beaches in Goa!
 So you really need to know which beach you’re going to visit in Goa and what you want from your trip to Goa as the beaches vary a lot.